-&lt;sup>3 Or by the method designated at initial application by applicants with disabilities.
+2 Or by the method designated at initial application by applicants with disabilities.

-- c.
-If the reason an applicant with disabilities did not respond to the HHA's attempts to contact him/her is related to the disability, the HHA should, as a reasonable accommodation, reinstate the applicant in the former position on the waiting list. - 4.
-Rejecting an Application for Public Housing - a.
+- b.
+The HHA may consider mitigating circumstances such as health problems or situations beyond the control of the applicant in determining whether the application should be withdrawn. - c.
+If the reason an applicant with disabilities did not respond to the HHA's attempts to contact him/her is related to the disability, the HHA should, as a reasonable accommodation, reinstate the applicant in the former position on the waiting list.

+4. Rejecting an Application for Public Housing

+- a.
 HHA may reject an application and thus remove an applicant's name from the waiting list under the following circumstances: - 1.
 The applicant is no longer eligible for public housing; - 2.
 The applicant fails to pay an outstanding balance owed to the HHA; - 3.
 The applicant fails to meet the screening criteria requirements; - 4.
 The applicant fails to complete the Pre-Occupancy Orientation; - 5.
 The applicant is unable to obtain service by the utility supplier; or - 6.
 The applicant fails the HHA's screening because of a documented tenant history of: - i.
 Previous removal from the waiting list within the last 12 months. - ii.
 Inability or unwillingness to comply with the terms of the PHA's lease. - iii.
-Misrepresentation of any information related to eligibility, award of preference for admission, allowances, family composition or rent. - 5.
-Removing or Dropping an Application for Refusal of a Unit Offer - a.
+Misrepresentation of any information related to eligibility, award of preference for admission, allowances, family composition or rent.

+5. Removing or Dropping an Application for Refusal of a Unit Offer

+- a.
 If an applicant receives an offer of housing and rejects the offer without good cause, the HHA will remove the applicant from the waiting list. - b.
 Good cause is when an applicant is willing to move but is unable to do so at the time of the unit offer.
 For example, the applicant is in the hospital or is serving on a sequestered jury.
 The applicant should be able to document that the hardship claimed is good cause for refusing an offer of housing.
-If good cause is verified, the refusal of the offer will not require that the applicant be removed from the waiting list or otherwise affect the family's position on the waiting list. - 6.
-Applicant's Right to Informal Hearing: - a.
+If good cause is verified, the refusal of the offer will not require that the applicant be removed from the waiting list or otherwise affect the family's position on the waiting list.

+6. Applicant's Right to Informal Hearing:

+- a.
 An applicant who is removed from the waiting list may request an informal hearing before an impartial Hearing Officer. - b.
 A request for an informal hearing must be made in writing and received by the PHO office no later than fourteen (14) calendar days after the date of the application denial letter. - c.
 An informal hearing appointment notice will be sent to the applicant at their address of record. - d.
 An applicant may request to reschedule the informal hearing, but such request must be made in writing and received by the PHO office no later than 48 hours before the scheduled hearing. - e.
 The Hearing Officer will issue a written decision within two (2) weeks of the hearing.
 The decision will be mailed to the applicant's address of record.